Prahlad-07/java-design-patterns/README.md

 - Strategy
 - Command

+## Why You Should Learn Design Patterns

+- **Improves Code Quality** – Helps write cleaner, modular, and reusable code.
+- **Enhances Problem-Solving Skills** – Provides proven solutions to common design challenges.
+- **Promotes Best Practices** – Encourages the use of industry-standard coding approaches.
+- **Facilitates Collaboration** – Makes it easier to work in teams by following a common design language.
+- **Optimizes Performance** – Helps in designing efficient and scalable applications.
+- **Increases Career Opportunities** – Many companies look for developers with design pattern knowledge.

 ## What You Will Learn
 - The importance of design patterns in Java development
 - How to implement each pattern with real-world examples